diamondTheRat/haram-script/readme.md

     <condition> ? eat <name>;
 };
 ```
-You can NOT go to an anchor that's inside a different block.
+You can go to anchors that are outside a block but no more than once.
+You can't go to anchors that are inside another block though.
 ```
 # All of these will result in an error or undefined behavior
 place cheese <name>;
 {
+    {
         eat <name>;
+    };
 };

 {